xolox/vim-session/README.md

 If your favorite plug-in doesn't work with the vim-session plug-in drop me a mail and I'll see what I can do.
 Please include a link to the plug-in in your e-mail so that I can install and test the plug-in.

-## Known issues

-Recently this plug-in switched from reimplementing [:mksession][mksession] to actually using it because this was the only way to support complex split window layouts.
-Only after making this change did I realize [:mksession][mksession] doesn't support [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#quickfix) and [location list](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#location-list) windows and of course it turns out that bolting on support for these after the fact is going to complicate the plug-in significantly (in other words, I'm working on it but it might take a while...)

 ## Function reference

 <!-- Start of generated documentation -->